msucloudfellowship/msucloudfellowship.github.io/docs/session_serverless/docker_tutorial_for_researchers.md

 A reminder that Docker is a company that hosts a service to upload/download container images, and the name of the softwae ('docker') that can run containers and the name of a file ('Dockerfile' ) to create containers.

 Windows users: Docker was created for Linux but Microsoft has worked hard to make it viable for Windows users as well.
-The primary examples in this tutorial for for the command line will be for Mac/Linux, but there should be an equivalant option for Windows users.
+The primary examples in this tutorial for for the command line will be for Mac/Linux, but there should be an equivalent option for Windows users.
 One way to make your windows computer more like Linux is to install the Windows Subsystem for Linux (WSL) which would provide you with a Terminal program that runs the "bash" shell
 There are three parts to this tutorial:

 1. working with containers on your computer (this document)
 2. Launching containers on Azure ( in development )
 3. Creating your own containers ( in development )

-Let's get started
+Let's get started.

 ## Part 1.
 Using Docker on your computer

 ### step 1: install Docker

 Docker offers many products, some of which are underlying tools to use docker.
-You minmimally need the "Docker Engine" to run and manage docker containers via the command line (only).
+You minimally need the "Docker Engine" to run and manage docker containers via the command line (only).
 However they also offer "Docker Desktop": a GUI to work with images and containers, connect and download from Dockerhub, set preferences, and includes all the other tools they make (Docker Compose, etc).

 Hence we will install Docker Desktop to get everything but this tutorial will primarily work with Docker via command line interface.
 Most software that is based on docker will have instructions for running it using the command line.

 Install docker desktop using instructions here: https://docs.docker.com/desktop/

-Windows users: Microsoft has provided some good information on their site for using docker with the WSL, but you muse install that first : https://learn.microsoft.com/en-us/windows/wsl/install then see  https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers
+Windows users: Microsoft has provided some good information on their site for using docker with the WSL, but you must install that first : https://learn.microsoft.com/en-us/windows/wsl/install then see  https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers

 Note that Docker Desktop works differently on Mac and Windows.
 I recommend that you take some time to review the introduction from Docker desktop.
 Minimally, we want to open the "dashboard" and to that you find the docker icon ![docker whale](https://docs.docker.com/assets/images/whale-x.svg) in the system tray on windows, and menu bar on Mac, and select "dashboard" .
 This may be helpful: https://docs.docker.com/desktop/use-desktop/#the-docker-menu